Internet DRAFT - draft-hajjeh-tls-identity-protection

 authenticate an Ephemeral Diffie-Hellman exchange.
 These cipher

-suites provide client credentials protection and Perfect Forward
+suites provide client credential protection and Perfect Forward

 Secrecy (PFS).